-Waitlist management software is tool that health systems and medical schedulers use to get patients earlier appointments and fill last minute cancellations.
+Waitlist management software is a tool that health systems and medical schedulers use to get patients’ earlier appointments and fill last-minute cancellations.
 The technology organizes waiting patients, gets them in earlier, and increases physician utilization.
-Below we will discuss the different forms wait list management software can take including paper waitlists and autonomous, AI waitlists.
+Below we will discuss the different forms waitlist management software can take including paper waitlists and autonomous, AI waitlists.
 We will discuss why manual waitlists do not work, but autonomous waitlist management software does.

 WHY YOU SHOULD USE WAITLIST MANAGEMENT SOFTWARE